Venezuela local vote tests President Maduro's strength

 In moves echoing Chavez's many clashes with the private sector, he has ordered companies to slash prices - delighting millions of consumers - and even sent troops to occupy a large electronics retailer he accused of price-gouging.

-"The father of the revolution has gone, but he left the son who continued helping the poor," said pensioner Freddy Navarro, 62, who voted for a government candidate in downtown Caracas.
+"He has made our Christmas a happy one.
+The government definitely has my vote on Sunday.
+Long live Maduro!" said Juan Alvarez, 31, a plumber queuing for newly cut-price shoes for his children at a Caracas sports shop this week.

+One music video on state TV sings Maduro's praises in a play on the name Saint Nicholas, the model for Santa Claus: "People of peace, lower your prices!
+Nicolas has arrived!"

-Opponents, and some private economists, say Maduro's price-cutting measures smack of short-term populism that do nothing to fix what they consider the roots of Venezuela's economic mess: persecution of the private sector, inefficiency and corruption in state businesses, an over-valued bolivar, and excessive controls.
+Opponents, and some private economists, say the measures smack of short-term populism that do nothing to fix what they consider the roots of Venezuela's economic mess: persecution of the private sector, inefficiency and corruption in state businesses, an over-valued bolivar, and excessive controls.

-"The idea is to stay in power, not the development of the country or people's welfare," said Asdrubal Oliveros of local consultancy Ecoanalitica, often critical of the government.
+"It is clear that, essentially, the idea is to stay in power, not the development of the country or people's welfare," said Asdrubal Oliveros of local consultancy Ecoanalitica, which is often critical of the government.

+As well as symbolizing the state of national politics, Sunday's election was also significant because mayors receive a sizeable portion of the country's oil revenue.

 Results were expected to start coming in on Sunday evening.